 This is my first blog so please bear with me…

 It isn’t the first time I’ve worked my butt off to lose weight and then wondered how I allowed myself to find it again, sound familiar?
+It isn't easy to find my motivation and stay motivated.
 I’ve been on a roundabout of weight loss and weight gain since my late teens and I have allowed myself to go from healthy to unhealthy, feeling good to feeling rubbish, full of energy to lethargic and so on, time and again.
 I can be so good for months on end and then when I get close to where I want to be I undo all the months of hard work and really irritate myself.

 I recently read an eye opening book on holiday that helped me start to understand why I put the weight back on, time and again.
 It made so much sense to me and it was what I can only describe as a light bulb moment.
 'You Can Heal Your Life' by Louise Hay definitely wasn’t a weight loss book, weight loss was a tiny portion of the book.
 I got so much more from it.
 The book explores personal development from all angles.
 Basically, Louise believes if we love and approve of our bodies exactly as we are we won’t abuse them and our weight will normalise as it’s an outer effect of what is going on inside.
 The reason we can be so good for months on end and lose all of our excess weight, feel great and then pile all the weight back on again only to feel rubbish and unhealthy is because we haven’t dealt with what is going on inside of us.
 We’ve all heard of comfort eating so is it possible that our bodies gain the extra pounds as protection when we feel the need for comfort or protection?